husarion/rosbot-docker/demo/README.md

 # Demo

-These docker-compose .yaml configurations present how to run autonomous mapping and navigation demo with ROSbot and [Navigation2](https://navigation.ros.org/) stack.
+Docker Compose yaml configurations from this folder present how to run autonomous mapping and navigation demo with ROSbot [Navigation2](https://navigation.ros.org/) and [Slam Toolbox](http://wiki.ros.org/slam_toolbox).

 There are two phases:

 1. **Creating a map** - navigation and creating a map by using [slam-toolbox](https://github.com/SteveMacenski/slam_toolbox)
 2. **Localization on an already created map** - Navigation based on created map - with [AMCL](https://navigation.ros.org/configuration/packages/configuring-amcl.html)

-Both cases are presented below in three setups:
+Both cases are presented in three setups:

 1. In a Local Area Network (LAN) - the robot running navigation stack and PC / laptop running RViz are in the same Wi-Fi network.
 2. Over the Internet (VPN) - the robot and the laptop can be in separate networks.